MedVenture Partners

 Series A in 2020

-Alivas Inc. is a medical company based in Hongo, Tokyo, Japan, that specializes in developing therapeutic medical devices aimed at treating refractory constipation.
-Founded in 2017, Alivas emerged as a joint venture between Stanford University and the University of Tokyo, leveraging the Japan Biodesign program to foster innovative solutions in medical device creation.
-The company's primary focus is on addressing intractable chronic constipation, providing patients with effective treatment options to alleviate their condition and improve their quality of life.
+Alivas is a medical device company based in Tokyo, Japan, that develops a therapeutic device to treat refractory constipation.
+Founded in 2017, the company aims to provide a treatment option for patients with intractable chronic constipation.
+It is described as a joint venture between Stanford University and the University of Tokyo, in collaboration with the Japan Biodesign program for innovative medical device creation.

 Alivas